dojo/docs/dojo/index.rst

 * Class (:ref:`dojo/dom-class <dojo/dom-class>`)

-  This module defines the core Dojo DOM class API
+  This module defines the core Dojo DOM class API.
+The convention for the return variable for this module is ``domClass``.

   * :ref:`dojo.hasClass <dojo/hasClass>`